ScriptedSnark/GSChaos/README.md

 > Delete 5 random entities
 > Kilometer
 > Dinnerbone
+> Minerals
+> Move all NPCs to player
 > Cheat Code Voting !!!(available with Twitch voting)!!!
 > 3 Effects in 1
 > Let's make it more chaotic